tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1d-jane-upgrade_all_sites-overview.md

 # The Main Process of Processes

 - [ ] 1.
 Get all sites running locally on jane
 - [ ] 2.
-Get all sites running under apache -- but don't worry about SSL yet - new backup
+Get all sites running under apache -- but don't worry about SSL yet - **new backup**
 - [ ] 3.
 Make changes listed in the **"Essential Tasks"** section
 - [ ] 4.
 Server shuffle:
   - [ ] 4.1 Start using bette for music
-  - [ ] 4.2 Install ubuntu server focal fossa 20.04 on barbara and make it the server
+  - [ ] 4.2 Install Ubuntu server 20.04 Focal Fossa on barbara and make it the server
   - [ ] 4.3 Start using jane for tv surfing
 - [ ] 5.
-Install kubuntu focal fossa 20.04 on ava
+Install Kubuntu Focal Fossa 20.04 on ava
   - [ ] 5.1 Get all sites running
-  - [ ] 5.2 Get all sites running under apache -- but don't worry about SSL yet - newer backup
+  - [ ] 5.2 Get all sites running under apache -- but don't worry about SSL yet - **newer backup**
   - [ ] 5.3 Start using it for new development
 - [ ] 6.
 Make changes listed in the **"Additional Goals"** section

 # Essential Tasks - Before Making Barbara the Server

-Make these changes before updating barbara to be the server:
+Make these essential changes before updating barbara to be the server:

 - [ ] 1.
 ArtsyVisions.com - Django and Materialize
     - [ ] Review social networking icons